 The Urban Institute invites you to a discussion of these issues with four of the nation’s top philanthropic leaders.
 We will explore a number of specific innovations and shed light on how givers of every political stripe can make a difference through effective issue advocacy.
 We will also offer insights to help advocates and policy experts better understand the new landscape.

-- Brian Hooks, President, Charles Koch Foundation and Charles Koch Institute
+Brian Hooks, Chairman and CEO, Stand Together; President, Charles Koch Foundation